-Beginning January 1, 2011, the organization must deposit all depository taxes (such as employment tax, excise tax, and corporate income tax) electronically.
+The organization must deposit all depository taxes (such as employment tax, excise tax, and corporate income tax) electronically.
 Generally, electronic fund transfers are made using the Electronic Federal Tax Payment System (EFTPS).
 For more information about EFTPS or to enroll in EFTPS, visit the EFTPS website at www.eftps.gov, or call 1-800-555-4477.
 You can also get Pub.
-966, The Secure Way to Pay Your Federal Taxes.
+966, Electronic Federal Tax Payment System: A Guide to Getting Started.